Ruhollah Khomeini: Islamic constitution and becoming Supreme Leader

 As part of the pivot from being the guide of a broad political movement to a strict clerical ruler, Khomeini first expressed approval of the provisional constitution for the Islamic Republic that included no position of supreme Islamic clerical ruler.
 After his supporters gained an overwhelming majority of the seats in the body making final changes in the draft (the Assembly of Experts), they rewrote the proposed constitution to include an Islamic jurist Supreme Leader of the country, and a more powerful Council of Guardians to veto un-Islamic legislation and screen candidates for office, disqualifying those found un-Islamic.
 The Supreme Leader followed closely but not completely Khomeini ideas in his 1970 book Hokumat-e Islami: Velayat-e faqih (Islamic Government: Governance of the Jurist) that had been distributed to his supporters and kept from the public.
-In November 1979, the new constitution of the Islamic Republic was adopted by national referendum.
+In November 1979, the new constitution of the Islamic Republic was adopted by a national referendum.
 Khomeini himself became instituted as the Supreme Leader of Iran, and officially became known as the "Leader of the Revolution".
 On 4 February 1980, Abolhassan Banisadr was elected as the first president of Iran.
 Critics complained that Khomeini had gone back on his word to advise, rather than rule the country.